BenjaminShinar/Books-Resources/AWS Skill Builder/Architect Learning Plan/Example Questions.md

 The answer is MYSQL, MariaDB, PostgreSQL, and Aurora. meaning the microsoft SQL server and Oracle don't support.

-> Which AWS datbase service is best suited for non relational databases
+> Which AWS database service is best suited for non relational databases
 >
 > - Amazon Redshift
 > - Amazon Relation Database Service